simonmichael/hledger/hledger/hledger.m4.md

 | `timedot`   | timedot files, for approximate time logging                      | `.timedot`                           |
 | `csv`       | comma/semicolon/tab/other-separated values, for data import      | `.csv` `.ssv` `.tsv`                 |

-These formats are described in their own sections, below.
+These formats are described in more detail below.

 hledger detects the format automatically based on the file extensions shown above.
 If it can't recognise the file extension, it assumes